smithbr/backup.sh/README.md

-# backup.sh
+# mint-backup

-A backup script I made for saving a snapshot of my laptop's `/home` and `/opt` directories to Dropbox.
+A backup script I made for saving quick and dirty snapshots of my laptop's `/home` and `/opt` directories to Dropbox.

 ## Setup